 Once the dissertation is completed and reviewed by the Dissertation Committee, the candidate schedules the oral dissertation defense.
-Like the prospectus defense, the dissertation defense is a scheduled public meeting that is open to fellow students and faculty.
+Like the prospectus defense, the dissertation defense is a scheduled public meeting that is open to fellow students, faculty, friends, and family.
 The dissertation defense date is set by the Dissertation Committee Chair, with the approval of the Ph.D.
-Director and SCJ
+Director.